The "No Fillers" Secret

 Nearly all the products in our current enzyme line need a small amount of filler that has a certain level of "oiliness", so that the encapsulation machines work better.
 The amount of oil needed is very small.
 A number of materials could be used: mineral oil, vegetable oils, or plant products with a certain amount of natural oiliness.

-When needed, Houston Enzymes uses a tiny amount of medium chain triglyceride oil (MCT oil) derived from palm kernel.
-The amount of MCT is approximately 1 milligram per capsule.
+When needed, Houston Enzymes uses a tiny amount of medium chain triglyceride oil (MCT oil) derived from refined coconut, palm kernel, or a combination of the two.
+When coconut is used, the coconut is so refined that is does not require a coconut warning for allergens.
+The amount of MCT ranges from approximately 1 milligram to 10 milligrams per capsule depending on the product.

 In some of our products, the MCT oil is combined with cellulose (from spruce or pine tree bark).
 Cellulose is inert, not digestible, but gives a "cleaner" look to the capsule contents (whitish vs. brown color).
 Cellulose won't dissolve in water, so you may see it as sediment if put in liquids.
 The enzymes themselves readily dissolve, however.